-Figure 8: Performance comparison of the six benchmarks on NVIDIA A100 system (Fig. 8a to Fig. 8f) and AMD MI250 system (Fig. 8g to Fig. 8l).
+Figure 8: Performance comparison of the six benchmarks on NVIDIA A100 system (Figure 8a to Figure 8f) and AMD MI250 system (Figure 8g to Figure 8l).
 Each figure has four bars: "ompx" stands for the OpenMP kernel language version, "omp" is the original OpenMP target offloading version, "cuda" and "hip" represent the native version compiled with LLVM/Clang, and "cuda-nvcc" and "hip-hipcc" are the native version compiled with vendor compiler.
 The dotted line is the baseline, which is "cuda" and "hip" version respectively.

-OpenMP Kernel Language Extensions for Performance Portable GPU Codes

-4.2.5 Adam.
-Adaptive moment estimation (Adam) [13] is an important optimization algorithm in machine learning that computes adaptive learning rates for each parameter.
-As shown in Fig. 8e and 8k, the ompx version matches the performance of the CUDA version on NVIDIA A100 system, and 16.6% faster than the HIP version on AMD MI250 system.
-The omp version is 8× slower due to an issue in LLVM OpenMP that results in the launch of only 32 threads per thread block.
+OpenMP Kernel Language Extensions for Performance Portable GPU Codes version on NVIDIA A100 system, and 16.6% faster than the HIP version on AMD MI250 system.
+The omp version is $8\times$ slower due to an issue in LLVM OpenMP that results in the launch of only 32 threads per thread block.

 4.2.6 Stencil 1D.
 Stencil is a classical numerical data processing computation which updates array elements according to some fixed pattern.
 The CUDA version was adapted from a CUDA tutorial demonstrating the use of shared memory.
-Fig. 8f and 8l shows that with our extension, the ompx version can outperform the native version on both systems.
+Figures 8f and 8l shows that with our extension, the ompx version can outperform the native version on both systems.
 The omp version is significantly slow due to the inability to rewrite the generic state machine [9].